ad-8/dotfiles-nixos/README.md

 - *switch* to apply them

 ### collect garbage
+this deleted *all but* the current generation:

-1. `sudo nix-collect-garbage -d`
+a. `sudo nix-collect-garbage -d`

+*next time*, try this one:

+b. `sudo nix-collect-garbage --delete-older-than 10d`

-2. `sudo nixos-rebuild switch --flake ~/dotfiles-nixos#ax-mac` (to remove the old generations from the boot menu)
+Finally run `sudo nixos-rebuild switch --flake ~/dotfiles-nixos#<host>` to remove the old generations from the boot menu.

 ## GUI Installation with LUKS -> convert to flake config